dojo/docs/dojox/cometd.rst

 Using dojox.cometd to connect to a Bayeux-compliant is very straightforward:

 .. cv-compound::

   As a simple example, we'll setup a chat room; we will subscribe to a channel and log any messages received.
   When you send a message it is published on this channel.
 You can open a couple browsers to and send messages back and forth to see this in action.
+Just enter your name and type a message and click send.

   .. cv:: javascript